-Hamilton Niagara regional police report that the fire happened in the early hours of Tuesday morning at Mountain Locks Park.
+Hamilton Niagara regional police report that the incident took place in the early hours of Tuesday morning at Mountain Locks Park.
 Estimated 1 minute

-The Niagara Regional Police Service is looking into a tent fire that occurred in a wooded area early Tuesday morning.
+Niagara Regional Police Service is investigating after they discovered a tent ablaze in a wooded area early Tuesday morning.
 (Dan Taekema/CBC)

-A man has died after police reported that a tent caught fire in a wooded area in St. Catharines, Ont.
+A man has died following a tent fire in a wooded area in St. Catharines, Ont.

-According to Niagara regional police, they were on patrol around 3:15 a. m.
-Tuesday when officers discovered a “large active fire involving a tent” at Mountain Locks Park along Merritt Trail.
+According to Niagara regional police, officers were on patrol around 3:15 a. m.
+Tuesday when they came across a “large active fire involving a tent” at Mountain Locks Park, along Merritt Trail.

-St. Catharines Fire Services responded quickly and put out the flames, but unfortunately, the tent had already been “consumed by fire,” stated St. Catharines deputy fire chief Trevor Parker.
+St. Catharines Fire Services responded quickly and put out the fire, but unfortunately, the tent had already been “consumed by fire,” stated St. Catharines deputy fire chief Trevor Parker.

-The criminal investigative branch of the Niagara Regional Police Service and the Ontario fire marshal’s office are investigating further, as confirmed by police.
+The criminal investigative branch of Niagara Regional Police Service and the Ontario fire marshal’s office are both looking into this incident, as mentioned by police.

 ABOUT THE AUTHOR

-Diona Macalinga is a reporter for CBC based in St. Catharines who covers communities throughout the Niagara region.
-Before this role, she worked as a video journalist focusing on Quebec legislature, culture, and community news in Montreal.
-You can reach her with story ideas or tips at diona. macalinga@cbc. ca.
+Diona Macalinga is a reporter for CBC based in St. Catharines, focusing on communities within the Niagara region.
+Prior to this role, she worked as a video journalist covering Quebec legislature, culture, and community news in Montreal.
+You can reach her with story ideas and tips at diona. macalinga@cbc. ca.

 Corrections and clarifications·Submit a news tip·Report errorSource link